phucvu-nyu/bst236/docs/chapter_workflow/Unix.md

 1. Open Tools>> Global Options>>Terminal.
 Then choose Git Bash for New terminals open with>> Apply<br>
 2. Tools >> Terminal >> New Terminal<br>
 ## But why are we learning about terminal?
 What are Unix Commands?
+1. Git is way more efficient if you know some basic Unix commands<br>
-1. Unix allow for quick and efficient file management <br>
+2. Unix allow for quick and efficient file management <br>
-2. Many research projects require you to do your computation on remote servers and high-performance computing clusters.
+3. Many research projects require you to do your computation on remote servers and high-performance computing clusters.
 Unix commands help you to communicate with these remote clusters <br>
-3. If you are an expert, which I am not, mastering Unix will save you a lot of time since you are communicating directly with your computer
+4. If you are an expert, which I am not, mastering Unix will save you a lot of time since you are communicating directly with your computer

 ## Basic Unix commands